 Immortalised: A Design Competition

-In spring 2018, we challenged future thinkers to find new ways of remembering events, people and identities in the public realm.
+For Historic England's 'Immortalised' season in 2018, we challenged future thinkers to find new ways of remembering events, people and identities in the public realm.

-The ten proposals selected were:
+The 10 proposals selected were:

 - Making the invisible visible - Rosalind Franklin by Jim Bond